TinuCH1976/link-library/readme.txt

 If you want all of your link pages to have the same layout, create a single setting set, then specify the category to be displayed when you add the short code to each page.
 For example: [link-library categorylistoverride="28"]
 If the different pages have different styles for different categories, then you should create distinct setting sets for each page and set the categories to be displayed in the "Categories to be Displayed" field in the admin panel.

+= After assigning a Link Acknowledgement URL, why do links no longer get added to my database? =

+When using this option, the short code [link-library-addlinkcustommsg] should be placed on the destination page.

 = How can I override some of the options when using shortcodes in my pages =